SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/GetRecipientStatisticsFromContactPersonIds.md

 # NSRecipientStatistics GetRecipientStatisticsFromContactPersonIds(NSContactPersonId[] contactPersonIds)

-Returns a NSRecipientStatistics object with a count of addresses, emailaddresses and emailaddresses based on contact and persons in a collection of ContactPersonId.
+Returns an NSRecipientStatistics object with a count of addresses, emailaddresses and emailaddresses based on contact and persons in a collection of ContactPersonId.

 ## Parameters